-- a better chance for academic success, increasing the likelihood of staying in college
+- better chance for academic success —increasing the likelihood of staying in college.

-AIM (Academic Improvement) for Success is a learning community program designed for students who need to develop their reading and writing skills to achieve proficiency at the college level.
+AIM FOR SUCCESS-– AIM (Academic Improvement for Success) for Success is a learning community program designed for students who need to develop their reading and writing skills to achieve proficiency at the college level.
 AIM is offered in a block schedule and requires students to enroll in reading and writing courses for completion of 10.5 credits during the one-quarter program.

-For more information about the AIM program, visit www.mccneb.edu/learningcommunities/aimforsuccess.asp.
-To register, students should contact Student Services.
+For more information about the AIM program or to register, students should call a Student Services Office.

-The Passport program is a learning community for students interested in starting their degrees at MCC and then transferring to a four-year institution.
-The learning communities consist of groups of up to 25 students who complete their first academic year of college together.
-Students attend full-time during the day, taking three courses each quarter, completing a total of 40.5 quarter credits (27.0 semester) that will transfer to a four-year institution.
+Passport Program – The Passport Program is a learning community for students interested in starting their degrees at MCC and then transferring to a four-year institution.
+The learning community includes 25 students who will complete their first academic year of college together.
+Students attend full-time during the day, taking three courses each quarter, completing a total of 40.5 quarter credits (27 semester) that will transfer to a four-year institution.

+Students have the opportunity to attend seminars and tour four-year colleges and universities.
 An academic advisor is assigned to the Passport group to help ensure student success.
-For more information, visit www.mccneb.edu/passport.
+For more information visit www.mccneb.edu/passport.

-The College contracts with Follett Higher Education Group to manage and operate the bookstores.
-The bookstores located at the Elkhorn Valley, Fort Omaha, and South Omaha campuses and the Sarpy Center are open throughout the quarter.
-Hours, which vary during peak times, are prominently posted at each store or online at www.mccneb.edu/bookstore.asp.
+Bookstores -- The College contracts with Follett Higher Education Group to manage and operate the bookstores.
+The bookstores located at the Elkhorn Valley, Fort Omaha, Sarpy and South Omaha are open throughout the term.
+Hours, which vary during peak times, are prominently posted at each store.

-The Fremont Area Center has temporary bookstore services available on site at the start of each quarter.
-Off-campus course and online textbooks must be purchased at the South Omaha Campus.
+Fremont has temporary bookstore services available on site at the start of each quarter.
+Off campus course and online textbooks must be purchased at South Omaha.

 The Applied Technology Center also has a temporary bookstore available on site at the start of each quarter.
 Questions regarding the ATC Bookstore can be directed to the Fort Omaha Campus Bookstore.